 History of APD

-Animation Production Day was set up in 2007 by the Stuttgart Festival of Animated Film and the FMX, Conference on Animation, Effects, Games and Transmedia.
-Taking place for the tenth time in 2016, it has long since established itself as one of the most important national and international industry events.
+Animation Production Day was set up in 2007 by the Stuttgart Festival of Animated Film and the FMX, Conference on Animation, Effects, Games and Immersive Media.
+Taking place for the twelfth time in 2018, it has long since established itself as one of the most important national and international industry events.

 “You can sit down, talk, share, discuss and see what we can do together and help each other and get projects off the ground which is what it’s all about.
 It’s been fantastic, it really is great.
 I’ll be coming back, that’s for sure.”
 (Giles Bones, Imira Entertainment, APD 2015)

 Since its beginning in 2007 with 12 projects and 35 participants, Animation Production Day has been continuously growing.
-With around 140 participants from 18 countries and 39 preselected animation projects with a total production volume of around 150 million Euros, APD 2016 was the biggest edition yet.
+With around 150 participants from 24 countries and 44 preselected animation projects, APD 2017 was the biggest edition yet.

 APD has also been developing further with regards to its content and concept.
 The Conference section has been enlarged and expanded into a platform where current trends and development opportunities for the industry can be sounded out whilst also providing room for internal industry discussions.

 “I think it’s a very high-calibre audience, very high-calibre panel discussions and presentations.
 I was really impressed with the three talks that I’ve heard so far, so I’m looking forward to hearing more.”
 (Claudia Seeber, Embassy of Canada, APD 2015)

 In its selection of projects, APD has aligned itself from the start with developments in the market and, alongside feature films and TV series, very quickly opened itself up to new formats such as games and transmedia projects.